Carl's Drug Dealing Story

 The consequences are harsh if you're caught Possessing, Trafficking or Dealing.
 A heavy fine or a sentence of imprisonment is what many people pay.
 On and around the streets, you always worry.
 You could be walking around but won't have anything on you and you get pulled over.
 The police know you use speed and will always hound you but you've just got to take it.
 You're doing something wrong so you can't turn around and accuse them.

 When Carl was 16, he began using speed, which lead to other drugs.
-It started with smoking marijuana and drinking alcohol when he was 14.
-Using drugs was an easy way to get out of everything.
+It started with smoking marijuana and drinking alcohol two years before.
+Using drugs was an easy way to cope.
 Carl was usually by himself when he took drugs, as he was a loner.
-The strange thing is, he was an A-grade student and liked primary school but not highschool.
-His family was part of the situation and he didn't have a happy childhood.
+Interestingly, he was an A-grade student and liked primary school but not highschool.
+His family was part of the reason life was intolerable and he didn't have a happy childhood.

-In Year 11, he was kicked out for not showing up.
-"I should have been chucked out in Year 10 or the year before" he chuckles.
-There'd been a time when things were going well and his plans were to be a chef.
+In Year 11, he was kicked out of school for truanting.
+"I should have been chucked out in Year 10 or the year before," Carl laughs.

-You get offered sex but Carl never takes up the offer "because it's not in my belief.
+Carl's been offered sex a few times but has never taken it up, "because it's not in my belief.
 I tell them they can come and see me when they've got the money.
 They don't get credit either because it's too risky.
-You don't know if they're coming back".
+You don't know if they're going to come back."

-At any given night in Northbridge, there could be anything between three and 20 dealers, according to Carl.
-It's always a competition and it affects your business but they (users) might get a dirty deal when they look for the wrong person.
-Carl adds "I've never had a client who has OD (overdosed) from my supply.
+On any given night in Northbridge, there could be anything between three and 20 dealers working at the same time, according to Carl.
+It's always a competition and it affects your business but users might get a dirty deal when they look for the wrong person.
+Carl adds, "I've never had a client OD from my supply."

-"My opinion here is, don't try it if it's something you've never tried before.
+"Don't try it, if it's something you've never tried before.
 It's not a craze.
-It's just a crazy thing to do".
+It's just a crazy thing to do."